Barclaycard PPI Claim

-There are many examples of Barclaycard mis-selling PPI, some consumers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Barclaycard that it was optional.
+There are many examples of Barclaycard mis-selling PPI, some customers were not even made aware by Barclaycard that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Barclaycard that it was optional.

 Barclaycard, initially launched in 1966 was the first all-purpose credit card scheme operated by a British bank, although Barclaycard was not the first payment card to be issued in the United Kingdom, Diners Club was launched in 1962 and American Express in 1963.
 Barclaycard saw American Express as its biggest competitor in the credit card market.

 Prior to the launch of the Barclaycard credit card, they targeted themselves to recruit 1 million cardholders and 30,000 outlets by the 29 June 1966.
 Barclaycard converted an unused shoe factory in Northampton into the Barclaycard head office in just 2 months and sent 23,000,000 potential customers marketing material to promote their new service.